 Marks Description 41-50 A candidate should demonstrate under applied conditions: the ability to distinguish and apply advanced skills, techniques and ideas consistently showing high standards of precision, control, fluency and originality; the ability to perform in three events in athletics (no more than two from any one group) showing very good technique and consistently high standards of control and fluency, and where appropriate power, speed and stamina.
-(For boys, 245 points, for girls, 200 points); the ability to draw from their understanding of tactics to outwit the opposition in competitions and adopt a leading role within a group or team; the ability to evaluate their own work and independently make adjustment to technique in response to changing circumstances, show sound leadership skills; a thorough understanding of the role of rules and conventions of the activity.
+(For boys, 245 points, for girls, 200 points); the ability to draw from their understanding of tactics to outwit the opposition in competitions and adopt a leading role within a group or team; a thorough understanding of the role of rules and conventions of the activity.
 31-40 A candidate should demonstrate under applied conditions: the ability to select and combine advanced techniques, adapt these to the demands of the athletic activity and modify their technique in the light of changing circumstances, and where appropriate showing speed, power and stamina.
-(For boys, 205 points, for girls, 165 points); the ability to analyse and judge the effectiveness of their own and others' performance showing an understanding of the relationship between technique, fitness, tactics and quality performance; the ability to plan the ways in which their own and others' performance or training programmes may be adjusted to achieve specified performance and health outcomes; the ability to show good understanding of the need to warm up and cool down using a good range of ideas and carry them out thoroughly; a detailed understanding of the role of rules and conventions of the activity.
+(For boys, 205 points, for girls, 165 points); the ability to analyse and judge the effectiveness of their own and others' performance showing an understanding of the relationship between technique, fitness, tactics and quality performance; the ability to show good understanding of the need to warm up and cool down using a good range of ideas and carry them out thoroughly; a detailed understanding of the role of rules and conventions of the activity.
 21-30 A candidate should demonstrate under applied conditions: the ability to perform fluently and with confidence in at least three events in athletics showing the relationship between fitness, technique and strategy.
-(For boys, 165 points, for girls 130 points); the ability to adapt and modify their technique as a result of analysis of both their own and others' performance, and use tactics effectively; the ability to work independently on their training programme and monitor improvements in performance; the ability to carry out specific roles in a team effectively and show how to warm up and coor down effectively using own ideas; a sound understanding of the role of rules and conventions of the activity.

-PHYSICAL EDUCATION 0413 IGCSE 2009 Marks Description 11-20 PHYSICAL EDUCATION 0413 IGCSE 2009 Description A candidate should demonstrate under applied conditions: the ability to perform with good sound technique in a limited number of athletics ever (For boys, 125 points, for girls, 90 points); the ability to appreciate the different fitness demands in a variety of events/exercises and use basic tactics; the ability to design and implement a basic training programme for their chosen events/activities and work with others in supporting them in organising small competitions/events; the ability to draw on ideas given to them in order to warm up and cool down safely; a basic understanding of the role of rules and conventions of the activity.
+(For boys, 165 points, for girls, 130 points); the ability to adapt and modify their technique as a result of analysis of both their own and others' performance, and use tactics effectively; the ability to carry out specific roles in a team effectively and show how to warm up and cool down effectively using own ideas; a sound understanding of the role of rules and conventions of the activity.
+11-20 A candidate should demonstrate under applied conditions: the ability to perform with good sound technique in a limited number of athletics events.
+(For boys, 125 points, for girls, 90 points); the ability to appreciate the different fitness demands in a variety of events/exercises and use basic tactics; the ability to draw on ideas given to them in order to warm up and cool down safely; a basic understanding of the role of rules and conventions of the activity.

+PHYSICAL EDUCATION 0413 IGCSE 2010

+Marks Description

 0-10 A candidate should demonstrate under applied conditions: the ability to perform the basic requirements of various events.
-(For boys, 85 points, for girls, 60 points); the ability to attempt to master technical aspects of events; the ability to carry out practices and ideas given to them by others and use simple tactics in order to help to improve their performance; the ability to plan a training programme with assistance and understand the benefits of effective warm up and cool down and attempt to improve their ability by observing and copying other pupils' performance; some understanding of the role of rules and conventions of the activity.
+(For boys, 85 points, for 560 points); the ability to attempt to master technical aspects of events; the ability to plan a training programme with assistance and understand the benefits of effective warm up and cool down and attempt to improve their ability by observing and copying other pupils' performance; some understanding of the role of rules and conventions of the activity.